evan8626/Autonomous-Drone-River/README.md

 should.
 This will include GPS readings, reading from ultrasonic sensors, and readings from LiDAR sensors.
 SIL testing will also cover the states of the robot to be sure the states are changing as they should and when they should.

 HIL (hardware-in-the-loop) testing plan: create a mock circuit with cheap off the shelf components for testing the functionality of the robot.
-If there resources are there create a small scale prototype that can be deployed and put into a body of water.
+If the resources are available create a small scale prototype that can then be deployed and put into a small body of water.

 short term: 1 - 2 weeks |
 medium term: 4 - 5 weeks |